UNDER CAR SERVICES: MAINTENANCE & REPAIR

 To keep your vehicle running at peak performance, we provide under-car services that include:

 Anti-lock brakes prevent wheel lock-up when rapidly decelerating by automatically modulating the brake pressure during an emergency stop.
 With this system, the wheels are able to maintain traction with the road while braking.
 Failure of the anti-lock brakes could lead to an increase in the risks of multiple vehicle crashes and run-off road crashes.
-To avoid this, have your anti-lock brake system checked and repaired by experts at Seymour's Garage.
+To avoid this, have your anti-lock brake system checked and repaired.

 Brake System Flush

 A brake fluid flush refers to the process of replacing all of your old brake fluid with fresh, clean brake fluid.
 Brake fluid will absorb water from the air over time, causing the brake system to become less effective and the fluid to become corrosive, possibly damaging the system.
 It is important to perform a brake fluid flush regularly to ensure that your vehicle is using fresh fluid.

 A brake is a mechanical device for slowing or stopping a vehicle ultimately, inhibiting your car's motion.
 It lets you stop the car whenever and wherever you choose.
 Brakes are one of the most important parts of a motor vehicle.
 Without them, you would not be able to stop the car.
 There are several elements that work together to slow or stop your vehicle.